 Colonial Nursing & Rehabilitation Center is one of a mere two facilities in Lindale, Texas.
-This nursing home was given an alarming overall score based on the data we looked at.
-This facility does not seem to have any redeeming qualities.
-More information on this facility's category grades may be found below.
-Its best category is long-term care, which is discussed in the next section.
+This facility received a concerning overall grade of D based on the data we looked at.
+This nursing home has very little working in its favor.
+More information on this facility's category grades is available below.
+Its best category is long-term care, which is addressed in the next paragraph.

 Colonial Nursing & Rehabilitation Center

 - Memory Care